tytydraco/yessleep/out/David_Is_Dead.md

 David became a difficult target to shoot at, he was faster and nimble compared to an hour ago.
 Almost intaintly David reached Jane.

 I watched in horror as in one swift movement, David killed Jane.
+A red mist filled the room as her body was obliterated, her entrails falling to the floor, the bones and skin being launched across the room.

 I dropped two bullets out of the three I had.
 David turned to me.